 - Do Contrarian Investing.
 As an investor, wait until everyone is beating the heck out of a particular stock, and the negative drama has reached a fever pitch.
 There are lots of viral stories about doom out there, most of them with obvious hyperbole and hot air behind them.
 Alternatively, find a company that everyone is saying can’t fail (at the peak of hype bias), and short them at their peak.
 For more, read Contrarian Investment Strategies: The Psychological Edge, David Dreman, 2012.

-To an evo devo foresight practitioner, broadly aware of accelerating developmental trends and the Eight Values (Chapter 3), it often seems like there is “Drama drama everywhere, and not a drop of good sense to drink.”
+To an evo devo foresight practitioner, broadly aware of accelerating developmental trends and the Five Goals and Ten Values (Chapters 7 and 11), it often seems like there is “Drama everywhere, and not a drop of good sense to drink.”
 So get out there and make your own! 🙂

 It is important to recognize that every one of us can fall into any of these biases, at any time, given the changing circumstances of our environment.
 For a sobering example, let me suggest Navarro, whose work I generally hold in high esteem.
 Navarro was asked to be an economic advisor to Donald Trump in his 2016 election campaign.
 Unfortunately, from this point on, he began speaking in what I would call newly dramatic language about the downsides of globalization and trade.
 He began using scaremongering language, and appealing to our baser nativist instincts, losing some of his previous objectivity and global perspective.
 This is just psychological manipulation, and opportunistic drama.
 Call it out whenever you see it, if it won’t hurt your reputation.